 Begin by pinpointing why you’re considering extra tuition:

-– Is there a single area where your child consistently struggles?
+– Is there a specific area where your child consistently struggles?

 – Could confidence or study habits be the real issue, masked as “not doing well”?

-– Are you trying to boost performance, fill content gaps, or just reassure your child?
+– Are you trying to boost performance, fill content gaps, or simply reassure your child?

 Set Clear Objectives and Timeframes